m-j-yates/Twitch-Performance/README.md

 ---
 # 🎮 My Twitch Viewership: Makeup vs. No Makeup

-This Tableau dashboard is a personal deep dive into my own Twitch streaming stats—specifically, how viewer engagement shifts depending on whether I’m wearing makeup and extensions vs natural as well as the cut of my clothing.
-It’s not just numbers—it’s a reflection of how presentation can shape perception in real time.

 ## 📊 Dashboard Overview

 Using my actual Twitch viewership data, I explored three distinct presentation styles: